rit-swenms-gang/sonarqube/courseProjectCode/Setup/README.md

    Replace `<token>` with the generated token.

-   Given the sheer size of the repository, this scan will take quite some time.
+   Given the sheer size of the repository, this scan might take quite some time.
-    The authors report an average execution time of about *2 hours*, so find a nice game or book in the meantime!

 [sq_setup]: https://www.youtube.com/watch?v=6vdRvz_LnbQ